blabla1337/skf-flask/skf/markdown/knowledge_base/153-knowledge_base--Password_forget_pattern--.md

 attacker decides to intentionally lock out the users with an automated attack.

-Third, whenever the new password request was set in progress, the message you display should be generalised in order to prevent username enumeration.
+Third, whenever the new password request was set in progress, the message you display should be generalized in order to prevent username enumeration.

 Fourth, always disallow the use of old passwords and implement a strong password policy.